zibz0017/QuartzVault/content/Notes.md

 - (Mentions that because dirabanans keep the תורה safe, Hashem has a special love for dirabanans.)[^739]
 - Rebbi Tarfon said Krias Shema while laying down, rather than sitting like בית Hillel holds (and the way we פסקען).
 The 'גמ says that he was "chayav misah" (doesn't seem to be literal).
 (It seems that this is because he didn't have proper appreciation for the words of בית Hillel.)[^740]
 - Rebbi Akiva nearly died because he wasn't given enough water to wash before eating bread (a דרבנן).[^741]
-- The rabanan didn't reveal all of the reasons behind why they made certain gezeiros.
-This is because they were afraid it wouldn't be transmitted correctly, or perhaps it would be, but people would try to do things which one can easily make a mistake and be nichshol (for example, one is allowed to carry in reshus harabim less than 4 amos, but the rabanan didn't want to say it because they were afraid people would try it and accidentally carry too far).[^742]
+- The רבנן didn't reveal all of the reasons behind why they made certain gezeiros.
+This is because they were afraid it wouldn't be transmitted correctly, or perhaps it would be, but people would try to do things which one can easily make a mistake and be nichshol (for example, one is allowed to carry in reshus harabim less than 4 amos, but the רבנן didn't want to say it because they were afraid people would try it and accidentally carry too far).[^742]
 - One Minute Praising:
 - When someone begins working for the company or starts a new project, keep a close eye on them (physically, or have them write what they are doing).[^743]
 - When they do something positive, go over to them and tell them.
 Catch them doing something right.[^743]